derekzhang79/identity-frontend/README.md

  - [JDK 8](http://openjdk.java.net)
  - [sbt](http://www.scala-sbt.org)
  - [Node.js](https://nodejs.org) - version is specified by [.nvmrc](.nvmrc), execute [`$ nvm use`](https://github.com/creationix/nvm#nvmrc) to use it

-To run the application in development mode use:

-    ./start-frontend.sh

-This command will automatically pull down all dependencies for the Scala app.

-To compile the client side resources locally and watch for changes use
+If this is the first time using the application you will need to pull down the client side dependencies using

     npm install

-    npm run watch
+After that, to run the application in development mode and watch for changes you can use

+    . watch-frontend.sh

+This command will automatically pull down all dependencies for the Scala app, and run the client side asset packing and sbt in parallel in the background.

+If you don't need client side assets you can work faster using

+    . start-frontend.sh

+This only runs sbt

 Test by hitting [https://profile.thegulocal.com/management/healthcheck](https://profile.thegulocal.com/management/healthcheck).